pragmalang/pragma/README.md

 Pragma is a Scala 2.13 project built using SBT.
 It's divided into three subprojects:
 * `core`: where the domain abstractions and parsing logic is kept alongside any shared logic between other subprojects.
 All other subprojects depend on the `core`.
 * `daemon`: where the serving and project management logic lives.
 It needs instances for Postgres and Openwhisk to be running; it's meant to be running alongside them in the background while using Pragma during development and in production.
-* `cli`: where the communication with the `daemon`, and the loading of user files is done.
+* `cli`: where the communication with the `daemon` and the loading of user files is done.

 It's highly recommended to be familiar with [Cats](https://typelevel.org/cats/) and [Cats Effect](https://typelevel.org/cats-effect/) before starting to work on the daemon.